-The Festival started in 1978, a 3-day hippie extravaganza at the Sonoma County Fairgrounds in Santa Rosa which typically saw 15,000 attendees.
+The Health and Harmony Festival started in 1978, a 3-day hippie extravaganza at the Sonoma County Fairgrounds in Santa Rosa which typically saw 15,000 attendees.
 It set the stage for years later when the Emerald Cup and House of Flowers marijuana festivals started using the fairgrounds.
 After decades of the “Happy Hippie Festival,” those were far less scary than they would be otherwise to the county fair staff.

 This was also the year I introduced at the Festival the Tasting Hall, or as I called it “a demo for 15,000.”
 Demos are where a food company pays for someone to hand out samples of the product and answer questions, to promote it.
 Typically only done at stores, it’s an effective way to spur trial purchase and interest, but can be expensive per person sampled.